Skip to content

 Submissions Explained

-The Annual Meeting has 2 main parts: submission of session proposals by chairs (Rounds 1 and 2) and applications to participate in the sessions by individuals (Rounds 3 and 4).
+The Annual Meeting has 2 main parts: submission of session proposals by chairs (Rounds 1 and 2) and applications to participate in sessions (Rounds 3 and 4).

 See “Annual Meeting/Submission Rules” for detailed guidelines.

-Round 1, Guaranteed sessions by caucuses and affiliate societies.
+Round One, Guaranteed Sessions by caucus and affiliate societies

 • It is possible to submit a session on behalf of someone else (e.g. a chair).